ljw1004/csharpspec/csharp/classes.md

 ### Event accessors

-Event declarations typically omit *event_accessor_declaration*s, as in the `Button` example above.
+Event declarations typically omit *event_accessor_declarations*, as in the `Button` example above.
 One situation for doing so involves the case in which the storage cost of one field per event is not acceptable.
-In such cases, a class can include *event_accessor_declaration*s and use a private mechanism for storing the list of event handlers.
+In such cases, a class can include *event_accessor_declarations* and use a private mechanism for storing the list of event handlers.

-The *event_accessor_declaration*s of an event specify the executable statements associated with adding and removing event handlers.
+The *event_accessor_declarations* of an event specify the executable statements associated with adding and removing event handlers.

 The accessor declarations consist of an *add_accessor_declaration* and a *remove_accessor_declaration*.
 Each accessor declaration consists of the token `add` or `remove` followed by a *block*.
 The *block* associated with an *add_accessor_declaration* specifies the statements to execute when an event handler is added, and the *block* associated with a *remove_accessor_declaration* specifies the statements to execute when an event handler is removed.